welaika/wordless/rtfm/source/_pages/usage/rendering_pug.rst

     :language: pug
     :caption: views/layouts/default.pug

 Please, do ignore the function of the ``include`` keyword at the moment.
-Will exmplain it in the "Partial" paragraph of this same chapter.
+Will explain it in the "Partial" paragraph of this same chapter.

 We can note what it brings in:

-* doctype declaretion
+* doctype declaration
 * ``<html>`` tag
 * ``<head>`` tag
 * site header